sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Access to the source code is a precondition for these freedoms and not the end goal itself.

 OSS is software where the source code is distributed and can be used, copied, studied and redistributed.
-Free software and OSS are equivalent but represent two different visions.
+Free software and OSS are equivalent, but represent two different visions.

 All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses/alphabetical) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC, based on the GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html).